Russell Vick: Political career

 He contested the constituency of Bishop Auckland at the 1918 General Election for the Coalition Liberals and finished second.

-In 1919 he contested the constituency of Shoreditch in the 1919 London County Council election.
-He ran for the Liberal backed Progressive Party and narrowly missed out on election.
+In 1919 Russell-Vick contested the constituency of Shoreditch in the 1919 London County Council election.
+He ran for the Liberal-backed Progressive Party and narrowly missed out on election.

-He contested the constituency of The Hartlepools at the 1945 General Election for the Liberal Party and finished third.
+He contested the constituency of the Hartlepools at the 1945 General Election for the Liberal Party coming third.